Sometimes I can't believe it took me so long to realize that acting is my true passion.

 The acting bug finally bit when I moved to San Francisco, but my Wall Street bank sales & trading job found me first and I struggled to try to do both; If something had to give, it was my acting, and I hated saying no to my agent.
 I left sales & trading in 2013 after 18 great years and I've never looked back.
 It was only after quitting that I could fully explore this 'acting-thing-I- sorta-did-when-I-could-finagle-a-way-to-leave- the-desk-to-audition-or be on set.'
 But even while battling my inflexible finance job and its 3:45am daily alarm, I booked enough to join the union, including a role on the pilot of Parenthood!

 Now, I am thrilled to be able to say YES.
 YES to the audition tomorrow at 10:00am, YES to the job three weeks-ish from now, and HELL YES to all the classes I can get my hands on.
-I’ve taken a weekly acting class with Richard Seyd since February 2013, improv with BATS (Bay Area Theater Sports), and immersive voiceover training at VoiceOne and TCVO.
-I’ve also booked more jobs than ever, including work for an animation studio I’d only dreamed about.
+I’ve taken improv at BATS, and six years of weekly acting class with Richard Seyd.
+I currently coach privately with Brad Greenquist in LA and I’ve booked more jobs than ever, including a recording session with an animation studio I’d only dreamed about!

 My other passion is my family.
 I'm married to my best friend, and I'm a mom to two teen girls who have crowned me Queen of Embarrassing Stories.
 I make a mean Snickerdoodle and am an Extreme Fondant Sculptor.
 If baking isn't your thing, I can drop and bang out 40 pushups—on my toes—just to show you I mean business.